Ducks vs. Avalanche: Betting Trends, Odds, Advanced Stats

 Ducks Betting Insights

-- This season the Ducks have won seven of the 19 games, or 36.8%, in which they've been an underdog.
+- This season the Ducks have won eight of the 20 games, or 40.0%, in which they've been an underdog.

-- Anaheim has entered eight games this season as an underdog by +195 or more and is 2-6 in those contests.
+- Anaheim has played as a moneyline underdog of +260 or longer two times this season.
+They split the games 1-1.

-- The sportsbooks' moneyline implies a 33.9% chance of victory for the Ducks.
+- The Ducks have a 27.8% chance to win this game based on the implied probability of the moneyline.

 Ducks vs Avalanche Additional Info